wehlutyk/thesis/content/3-3-gistr-methods.md

 * *Spam-control*:
   subjects are not constrained or encouraged by the face-to-face interaction of a laboratory experiment, neither are they (in most experiments) in the course of an interaction with friends that provides natural incentives for what they write, as can be the case with digital traces.
   Participants must have an incentive to perform the experiment's tasks well.
-  If the spam introduced by one subject can be isolated in the design of the experiment, one possibility is to filter it once the data is collected and make payment depend on its prevalence.
+  If the spam introduced by one subject can be isolated in the design of the experiment, one possibility is to filter it after data collection and make payment depend on its prevalence.
   But if the spam introduced by one subject naturally propagates to data seen by other subjects in the experiment, as is the case for transmission chains, effective anti-spam pressures and motivations need to be factored into the design.
 * *Recruitment cost*:
   while recruiting up to a few hundred subjects is cheaper than the equivalent for a laboratory experiment (not counting the development cost),